tvaneerd/today/feb24_code_paths.md

 }
 ```

 The point is that the above follows the _pattern_ or "trope" of early exit on _error_, but in this case it is early exit on success.
+And it looks like the error case is the main body, and thus main task/point, of the function.
-It needs a comment:
+It at least needs a comment:

 ```cpp